htcondor/htcondor/docs/version-history/development-release-series-89.rst

 - HTCondor version 8.9.12 not yet released.

+- We fixed a bug in how the IDTOKENS authentication method reads its signing keys.
+As a result, some previously-issued tokens will no longer be valid with this release.
+In some cases, truncating the signing key just before the first zero byte will allow the old tokens to be validated until you can resissue new tokens.
+  :jira:`295`

 - We have changed the default configuration file.
 It no longer sets ``use security : host_based``.
 This may cause your existing, insecure security configuration to stop working.
 Consider updating your